lmparris21/API-playwright-testing-course/README.md

 # API Testing with Playwright

 This project demonstrates API testing using Playwright Test, focusing on testing REST API endpoints of the Conduit API.
+The UI is not tested in this project, but can be viewed at https://conduit.bondaracademy.com/

 ## Prerequisites